-By monitoring your pass-through rate consistently, you’ll be able to identify when there are deviations from the norm.
+By monitoring recruiting metrics like pass-through rate consistently, you’ll be able to identify when there are deviations from the norm.
 Deviations in your pass-through rate can be a flag for when there are external factors at play that you might not otherwise be able to identify; for example, if your pass-through rate from offer to acceptance (also known as acceptance rate) suddenly takes a dip, it could mean a competitor has made their offers more lucrative.

-The pass-through rate also helps you set a benchmark for the total volume of candidates and time that will be required to make a successful hire.
-For example, if only 10% of candidates that receive a phone interview make it to the offer stage, you know you’ll need to conduct a minimum of ten phone interviews, all of which might take 30 minutes each, to get to your final winner.
+The pass-through rate also helps you set a benchmark for the total volume of candidates and the time that will be required to make a successful hire.
+For example, if only 10% of candidates who receive a phone interview make it to the offer stage, you know you’ll need to conduct a minimum of 10 phone interviews, all of which might take 30 minutes each, to get to your final winner.
 Metrics like these help management get a realistic handle on the true resources required to make the right hire.

 For example, let’s say you receive 50% of your total applications from job boards.
 It’s highly unlikely, however, that that translates into 50% of your new hires coming from job boards.
 Instead, maybe you’ll find that 1 out of every 10 job board applicants are hired, while 4 out of every 10 referred applicants are hired.
 This might indicate you can scale back the resources allocated to job board listings and divert more time and funding to your employee referral program.